MorphiaOrg/morphia-docs/content/morphia/2.4/life-cycle-methods.md

 ---
-title: "Lifecyclemethods"
+title: "Life Cycle Methods"
 weight: 200
 ---

-## Life Cycle Methods
+# Life Cycle Methods

 There are various annotations which can be used to register callbacks on certain life cycle events.
 These include Pre/Post-Persist (Save), and Pre/Post-Load.
 Methods annotated with these annotations can have any or all of the following
 arguments:

 1. The entity itself